AnnaP464/COMP-4350-Group-8/Sprint 0/Project Summary.md

 React - Our team has previous experience with React and similar technology (Angular).

 ##### Back End
-Next.js - it has types, which keeps code more structured, it will keep the language we use consistent between the front end and back end.
+Next.js - It has types, which keeps code more structured, it will keep the language we use consistent between the front end and back end.
 And some of us have previous expereince with angular which next.js is based on.

 ##### Database
 PostgreSQL - Our team has previous experience with relational databases and SQL has similar syntax across versions.